JEdwardsK/sei-project-three/README.md

   }
 }
 ```
-Instead of `...req.body`, we changed `const newPub` to the following:
+Instead of `...req.body`, I changed `const newPub` to the following:
 ```javascript
  // spreading in the data changed as react doesn't like state of nested objects const newReview = {